rangle/angular-ssr/README.md

   }
 ```

+These cache implementations are being considered for removal or deprecation because they are not appropriate for most applications.

-So if you want to roll your own caching solution, or just not cache anything, you are absolutely free to do so.
+If you want to roll your own caching solution, or just not cache anything, you are absolutely free to do so.
 Just call `application.renderUri` and you will get a freshly rendered document each time.

-The `DocumentStore` and `DocumentVariantStore` are just simple fixed-size LRU cache implementations (but again, are completely optional).
+After that, you can cache it or not cache it or do whatever you want with it.
+Caching is not an integral part of the library; `DocumentStore` and `DocumentVariantStore` are provided mostly as examples of how to implement basic caching.

 ## Single-use server-side rendering as part of a build process